Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Equipment loans have collateral built into them, making it easier to qualify if you don't have collateral upfront.
 Some equipment loan providers accept bad credit and only require your business to be around for a few months.

-You can usually borrow between 80% and 100% of the estimated value of your equipment.
+Typically, you can borrow between 80% and 100% of the estimated value of your equipment.
 And the loan term is based on how long the equipment is expected to last — usually between five and 10 years.
 Rates can start as low as 5% APR — though with bad credit, rates will often be higher.

 Lines of credit